Who we are

 Full list of publications: Google Scholar Citations.

-Outside of the lab, I love to hang out with my son and our two cats, go on a run or hike, and listen to music.
+Outside of the lab, I love to hang out with my two sons and our cat, meet friends, go on a run or hike, and listen to music.

 Matthew Newmeyer, Research Associate